Geo-Python-2017/exercise-3-pszhuchkov/README.md

   4. **Warm** ==> temperatures above +15 degrees (Celsius)

 To solve this problem, you should modify and fill in the missing parts in the starter code [classify_temperatures.py](classify_temperatures.py).
+In total, there are three tasks that you should solve according the directions in the starter-script.
+In addition, there is one additional task (Task 4) that is **optional** for the students that are quicker (*does not affect grading*).

 **Your score on this problem will be based on following criteria:**

- - Create and use variables to produce the desired text format
- - Successfully use for loop to iterate over desired set of numbers
+ - Use for loop to iterate over the temperature values
+ - Use conditional statements to find out if a value is within certain value range
- - Successfully produce the desired filename
+ - Print information for the user
- - Having your script printing all filenames as shown above
  - Including comments that explain what most lines in the code do
  - Uploading your script to your GitHub repository for this week's lesson with the name `station_name_generator.py`.

-## Problem 3 - Classifying locations
+## Problem 3 - Classifying locations (**8 points**)

 Following map shows the locations of the weather stations (as blue points) in Finland that are more than 70 years old [1].
 In this problem we are interested to find out whether the station network was equally distributed across Finland